otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 </navigation>
 ```

-**Note:** our start destination is going to the the `LoginFragment`.
+**Note:** our start destination is the `LoginFragment`.
 We will talk more about navigation next week.

 ### Create a FragmentContainerView